-- Confidentiality,

-- Integrity, and
+- Integrity, and - Availability.

-- Availability.

 Some threats are mostly focused on targeting one of these aspects (e.g., ransomware and DoS attacks compromise Availability of data and a service), while others may have more diversified impact.
-In order to model this dependency, every asset type is associated with 3 possible impacts: Compromised Confidentiality; Compromised Integrity; and Compromised Availability.
+In order to model this dependency, every asset type is associated with three possible impacts: Compromised Confidentiality; Compromised Integrity; and Compromised Availability.

-Formally9, we may see identified asset types as a vector AT with dimension $n{AT} \in \mathbb{Z}^$.
-A CSP will be asked to provide a list of assets A with values for estimated impact in case confidentiality A_C , integrity A_I , and/or availability is violated A_A (all vectors are of the dimension $n_A \in \mathbb{Z}^$).
+Formally, we may see identified asset types as a vector AT with dimension $n{AT} \in \mathbb{Z}^$ .
+A CSP will be asked to provide a list of assets A with values for estimated impact in case confidentiality $A_C$ , integrity $A_I$ , and/or availability is violated $A_A$ (all vectors are of the dimension $n_A \in \mathbb{Z}^$ ).
 These three impact vectors contain real values denoting the estimated impact.
 Also, the CSP explicitly links inserted assets with the asset types, which can be represented with a Boolean matrix AAT of $(n_A \times n{AT})$ in which every row contains all 0 except the for the selected attack type (value =1).

-At the domain layer, we focus on the following asset types.
-These asset types have been selected because Fraunhofer (a MEDINA partner) conducted its internal study aiming to identify the typical assets for cloud services10.
-Moreover, the Clouditor tool (provided by Fraunhofer and based on their study) has the capability to automatically detect the existing assets.
-This synergy of our tools can significantly simplify the asset identification phase for a compliance manager (CSP).
+At the domain layer, we focus on the asset types shown in Table 3.
+To select the most suitable asset types, we started with an internal study of FhG (MEDINA's partner) with the aim of identifying the typical resources for cloud services.
+Moreover, the Clouditor tool (provided by FhG and based on their study) has the capability to automatically detect some of the existing resources.
+This synergy is particularly important for the continuous monitoring phase, during which Clouditor manages a collection of evidence for specific resources and provides this information to the risk assessment component for the re-evaluation of risk.